Clayton Williams

 Clayton Wheat "Claytie" Williams Jr. (October 8, 1931 – February 14, 2020) was an American businessman from Midland, Texas who ran for governor in 1990.
 Despite securing the Republican nomination and initially leading in the polls against Democratic challenger State Treasurer Ann Richards by twenty points, Williams ultimately lost the race due in part to a comment he made about rape.
 During the campaign Williams cultivated an image of a cowboy figure who had risen from humble roots to become a powerful business tycoon.
 The image played well in public opinion polls.
 Williams often had a propensity for making poorly planned statements on the campaign trail.

 Early life

-Williams was the son of Clayton W. Williams, Sr., an oilman and Pecos county commissioner, and the former Chicora Lee "Chic" Graham.
-He was born in Alpine, Texas in the Big Bend country of far West Texas, but reared in his father's native Fort Stockton, the seat of geographically large Pecos County.

 He graduated from Texas A&M University in College Station in 1954 with a degree in animal husbandry.
 Then, as had his father during World War I, he served in the U.S. Army.

 Career

 In 1957, Williams followed in the business of his father, beginning in the oil fields of West Texas as a lease broker.
 Many of his companies were petroleum-related with interests in the exploration and production of natural gas and transportation and extraction of natural gas and natural gas liquids.
 In 1993, he took Clayton Williams Energy, Inc. public.

 Williams diversified into the more traditional businesses of farming, ranching, real estate, and banking.
 He also tried his hand at long distance telecommunications.
 For a time he operated a long distance company, ClayDesta, named for both himself and his wife, Modesta.
 Williams also taught for six years in the Texas A&M College of Business Administration.

 As an administrator, Clayton served as the vice president and director of the Association of Former Students at Texas A&M in 1977.

 In January 2017, Clayton Williams Energy was sold to Noble Energy for $2.7 billion.